UAE-Kuwait Week To Launch Next February In Dubai Under The Auspices Of Mohammed Bin Rashid

-(MENAFN- Dubai PR Network) The event aims to strengthen strategic partnerships and explore new opportunities for economic growth
+(MENAFN- Mid-East Info) The event aims to strengthen strategic partnerships and explore new opportunities for economic growth.

 HE Al-Zeyoudi:“The Emirati-Kuwaiti Week aims to explore more opportunities to advance the relations of our two brotherly nations to broader horizons, in line with our shared desire to enhance trade and investment cooperation.